CornellDataScience/NLP_Research-FA17/latent_variable/README.md

 ## Data

 We use the [Yelp Dataset](https://www.yelp.com/dataset/challenge) to as our source data.
-More specifically, we are invesitgating the latent topics for all the restaurants in Las Vegas, which has 7298 restaurants and 916554 reviews.
+More specifically, we are invesitgating the latent topics for all the restaurants in Las Vegas, which has 1231 restaurants.
+We split the preprocessed review dataset into 70% training set (41926 pieces of reviews by 15728 users) and 30% testing set (18758 pieces of reviews).
 After preprocessing, we use those text reviews and rating stars to build our recommendation system.

 ## Experiment